srivathsesh/RobinhoodScrapper/Readme.md

 ```

-Notice I use lappy instead of purrr::map_df.
+Notice I use lapply instead of purrr::map_df.
 When I attempted to use map_df as below:

 ```
 df %>%